EircYangQM/fog-huaweicloud/docs/storage.md

 service.directories
 ```

-This returns a collection of `Fog::Storage::OpenStack::Directory` models:
+This returns a collection of `Fog::Storage::HuaweiCloud::Directory` models:

 ## Get Directory